imarc/boilerplate-archived/README.md

 Imarc Boilerplate is a light, customizable front-end starter kit and component library.

-Supported Browsers: IE11+, Chrome, Firfox, and Safari.
+Supported Browsers: IE11+, Chrome, Firefox, and Safari.

 * [See the Markup](http://imarc.github.io/boilerplate)
 * [See the Structure](http://imarc.github.io/boilerplate/structure)